Windas/KanbOS/README.md

 ####Giving us a way to make our own OS within this book, I also push tools given by the author so you can run it directly using bat files in directory KanbOS

-####I will push some new attributes after finish reading this book.
+####I will push some new attributes after finishing reading this book.
 This res just a copy of my codes

 -------------------